aataylor95/retry-ast/README.md

   * List of *Throwables* that will be caught and retried.
 Other exceptions will still throw.
 * *excludes*
   * List of *Throwables* that will **not** be caught and retried.
 Other exceptions will not throw.
+* *delayInMillis*
+  * How long it will wait before attempting a retry.
+By default will not wait.

 # Usage